Longford county football team

 The Longford county football team represents Longford in men's Gaelic football and is governed by Longford GAA, the county board of the Gaelic Athletic Association.
 The team competes in the three major annual inter-county competitions; the All-Ireland Senior Football Championship, the Leinster Senior Football Championship and the National Football League.

 Longford's home ground is Pearse Park, Longford.
-The team's manager is Paddy Christie.
+The team's manager is Mike Solan.

 The team last won the Leinster Senior Championship in 1968 and the National League in 1966.
 Longford has never won the All-Ireland Senior Championship.

 Crest and colours

 The Longford county colours are royal blue and gold.
 Green and white hooped jerseys were reputedly used by Longford until 1918 when a royal blue jersey with a gold sash was adopted.
 Around 1930 the sash disappeared but the gold trim was retained.